Thevi1/Thevi.github.io/content/posts/route-server.md

 Here is one example route server peer configure to member

-Example below only for IPV4 Peer, and for IPV6 still same
+Example below only for IPV4 Peer

 ```bash
 ########################################################################################